Frequently Asked Questions

 BPS undergoes a rigorous review process to approve research proposals.
 This process screens applications for a) research implementation (e.g. feasibility of study activities and timeline) and b) research value (e.g. alignment of research to district priorities and overall research significance).

-There are three (4) common reasons why a proposal would not be approved.
+There are four (4) common reasons why a proposal would not be approved.

 - Not aligned to BPS Priorities: A study is deemed to be lacking relevance if the variables are not directly related to the strategic priorities of Boston Public Schools.
 Please review our strategic vision to ensure your study aligns with district priorities.